fawad-ali/bmi591/lab2/README.md

 	Sentences written:	911400
 	Done!

 It takes about 30 seconds to run, after which I have a text file with one sentence per line.
+For the test data set, the output is:

+	Parsing:		/Users/preston/Downloads/calbc_dtds_01-12-10/175k-allcomer-xtype.test
+	Writing:		/Users/preston/Downloads/calbc_dtds_01-12-10/175k-allcomer-xtype.test.sentences.txt
+	10000 abstracts parsed...
+	Abstracts parsed:	13097
+	Sentences written:	114244
+	Done!

 ## Part 2 ##

-Rather than taking a chunk of abstracts from the beginning or end, I decided to sort the sentences by number of characters and chose TODO
-TODO
+We took approximately 10% of the total number abstracts from the beginning of the complete data set as our training data.
+10% provides over 100K sentences and also also for enough additional validates sets to test our results in future sections.

 ## Part 3